TR-ASHcoder/OKAY-link-site/README.md

 # OKAY Link Site

 Welcome to the OKAY Link Site repository!
-This project hosts the code for my personal links website, which includes various resources and an "About Me" section.
+This project hosts the code for my personal links website, which includes various resources, an "About Me" section, and hidden secrets.

 ## Website